Form Sections Guide

 Answer 'Yes' or 'No' accordingly.

-Either enter the passport number, or if suitable, click on 'DOES NOT APPLY'.
+Either enter the passport/travel document number, or if suitable, click on 'Do Not Know'.